Donovand4/ConditionalAccessPolicyReport/README.md

     Generates a report in the HTML format in the same location where the script is located.
     PS C:\> Generate-ConditionalAccessReport.ps1 -OutputFormat HTML
 # Outputs
-    Exports .html and .csv files that contains the Conditional Access policies.
+    Exports .html and .csv files that contains the Conditional Access policies and Named Locations
 # Notes
     The script will connect to the Microsoft Graph service and collect the required information.
     If PowerShell logs an error message for MaximumFunctionCount or MaximumVariableCount.
 This can be increased using the below.